Roger92/metric-ruler-labels/README.md

 ## Feedback
 If you find a bug or have any feedback for me just add an issue in the [issuetracker](https://github.com/Roger92/metric-ruler-labels/issues).
 Thx alot and i hope this module helps you in your game :)

-## Support
-This module is totally free of charge.
-Its my first one and it might not be perfect.
-But if this module helps you so much and is what you ever dreamed for, then feel free to tip me [a yummy coffee](https://ko-fi.com/roger92)
 ## Changelog
 - v0.9.0 First realease with the conversions for miles and feet for the ruler tool.